-K. FUND BALANCE
+L. FUND BALANCE

-In March 2009, the GASB issued Statement No. 54, Fund Balance Reporting and Governmental Fund-type Definitions.
+GASB Statement No. 54, Fund Balance Reporting and Governmental Fund-type Definitions is followed.
 The objective of this statement is to enhance the usefulness of fund balance information by providing clearer fund balance classifications that can be more consistently applied and by clarifying the existing governmental fund-type definitions.
 This statement establishes fund balance classifications that comprise a hierarchy based primarily on the extent to which a government is bound to observe constraints imposed on the use of the resources reported in governmental funds.
 Under this standard, there are five classifications - nonspendable, restricted, committed, assigned, and unassigned.